DIY Soothing Eczema Cream for Dry, Painful Skin

 To mix the water portion:

-In a separate glass measuring cup mix together the aloe vera gel, green tea extract*, colloidal silver, and kombucha.
-It should be room temperature to protect the probiotics in the kombucha.
+- In a separate glass measuring cup mix together the aloe vera gel, green tea extract*, colloidal silver, and kombucha.
+It should be at room temperature to protect the probiotics in the kombucha.

 (*Green tea extract is an infusion of green tea and water. )